siddharthroy12/DSA-Notes/Readme.md

 }
 ```

-This looks like it has complexity of O(n + n^2) but because n^2 is way more important than n because it grows much faster than n.
+This looks like it has the complexity of O(n + n^2) but because n^2 is way more important than n because it grows much faster than n.

-When calculate Big O we are concerned about the scalibility of the function and not the accurate speed of the function.
+When we calculate Big O we are concerned about the scalability of the function and not the accurate speed of the function.

 ### Space complexity